 7 – Misericórdia Church

-Located in the heart of Almada, it was rebuilt in 1756, after the great earthquake.
-With simple lines, the interior houses an interesting Mannerist altarpiece from the second half of the 16th century.
+Located in the heart of Almada, it was rebuilt in 1756 after the great earthquake.
+With its simple lines, it houses an interesting Mannerist altarpiece from the second half of the 16th century.

 8 – Medieval Museum

-It shows life in Almada between the 12th and 19th centuries.
-The collection includes a valuable set of silos belonging to a granary from Islamic times.
+Shows life in Almada between the 12th and 19th centuries.
+The collection includes a valuable set of silos belonging to a granary from the Islamic period.

 9 – Castle Garden